-Throughout the semester, we will record one or two of your speeches for you to view.
+Throughout the semester, we will record two-four of your speeches for you to view.
 These will be used as a training resource for you to improve on your speaking.
 Students are NOT allowed to record other students in the course without their permission.